CinTheDev/ThermalCamera/README.md

 ### MLX Thermal Camera

-The Thermal Camera is connected in the following fashion:
+The MLX module is connected to Raspberry Pi GPIO in the following fashion:

 - [Camera Pin] > [Raspi Pin]
-- VIN > 5V (Pin 1)
+- VIN > 5V (Pin 2)
 - GND > Ground (Any Pin equal or above Pin 30)
-- SCL > GPIO 3 (I2C SCL)
+- SCL > Pin 3 (I2C SCL)
-- SDA > GPIO 2 (I2C SDA)
+- SDA > Pin 2 (I2C SDA)

-**Make sure not to switch up 3.3V and 5V!!
-Doing so could damage the camera!**

 ### Display Pins

 Since some Pins are used by the MLX, we cannot put the Display directly on the Raspberry Pi, we have to manually connect the pins with jumper wires.

 Also, the display, by documentation, occupies every power pin on the raspi.
 This is a problem since the MLX needs one power pin for itself.
-I have discovered that keeping **Pin 1 disconnected** won't affect the display.
+I have discovered that keeping **Pin 2 disconnected** won't affect the display.
 That way we have a free power pin for the MLX.

 Use the display guide mentioned above in Display Setup to connect the relevant pins.
 The pins are listed on the bottom of the page.